symmatree/tales/README.md

 If you deleted the config and don't have the keys to connect to talos, or the networking is broken in a fundamental way or something, you can instead trigger a reset interactively at the GRUB menu - you have to trigger a reboot using the VM controls in Synology, then "catch" the menu and startup and choose to reset.

+Note: Once the reset is complete, the drives will be wiped and you'll need to change back to boot once from CD-ROM ISO image again.